fire and smoke coming out of roof of Charleston home

 The aftermath of a fire is emotional.
 Homeowners are dealing with displacement, loss of personal belongings, disrupted routines, and uncertainty about the future.
 In these moments, it is easy to defer decisions to whoever seems to be in charge.

-Having APR involved early gives you an advocate who understands both the technical side of restoration and the human side of the experience.
-We help slow the process down just enough to ensure nothing important is missed, while still moving forward efficiently.
+Getting APR involved early gives you an advocate who understands both the technical and human sides of the process.
+We slow things down just enough to make sure nothing important gets missed while still moving forward efficiently.

 You should never feel pressured to accept an explanation you do not understand or a solution that does not feel right.
 Part of our role is helping you regain control when everything feels uncertain.